wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 ### Windows

-You must have administrative privileges to run the installer.
+**Note:** You must have administrative privileges to run the installer.

 Complete the following to install the EdgeCmd utility on Windows:

 1. Copy the _EdgeCmd.msi_ file to the file system of the device.
 2. To start the installer, double-click the _EdgeCmd.msi_ file in Windows Explorer.